Ada Zhuang

-Biography

 Personal life

-Ada Zhuang was born on January 9 of 1993 in Lufeng, in the Guangdong province of China.
+Ada Zhuang was born on January 9, 1993, in Lufeng, in the Guangdong province of China.
 She lived her childhood and teenage in her hometown with her family.

-When She was only 11 years old, in 2004, she started being interested in music after seeing the first edition of the Super Girl contest produced by Hunan TV.
+When she was only 11 years old, in 2004, she started being interested in music after seeing the first edition of the Super Girl contest produced by Hunan TV.
 During the programme, her favourite contestant of the show was An Youqi, of whom she considers a fan.
 An Youquí, the very first winner of the programme would also turn into the most important musical influence of Zhuang, who started singing her songs.

 From 2007 Ada Zhuang with the help of her sister started taking part in music competitions in which she performed covers of famous Cantopop songs.
 She also participated in a singing competition in a mall of her city.
 Although her first step in music was covering songs of famous singers, she started composing her own music some months later.

 Determined to pursue a musical career, Zhuang opened her own QQ Music account in which she posted both her covers of cantonese hit songs, and her own original songs.
 Thanks to that music platform, she started meeting other singers, musicians and composers who shared the same interest in music.
 Thanks to her songs, she gained some popularity with an increasing fanbase.